 The crucifixion of Jesus Christ released something new into the world that is opposed to everything under the sun.
 The opposition of the unknown to the known produces a dynamic creative emptiness in which form comes into matter.

-The Father not only establishes Himself at the source of being by sending the Word to the source of thinking where, in turn, the Word sends the person on a journey, but also, in the same movement, the Father sends the Spirit to the source of action and the Spirit, in turn, also sends us on a journey.
+The Father not only establishes Himself at the source of being by sending the Word to the source of thinking where, in turn, the Word sends the person on a journey, but also, in the same movement, the Father establishes Himself at the source of being by sending the Spirit to the source of action where, in turn, the Spirit also sends us on a journey.
 The Word changes how the underlying rational substratum, the person, operates in the world and the Spirit changes how the underlying moral self operates in the world.
 On a journey set by the Spirit, we become detached from the objects of desire, progress towards moral clarity and finally arrive at potentiality.
-There the combination of a critically positioned way of seeing plus an alert responsiveness constitutes a developed capacity that affords the opportunity to accept the truth and goodness the Father would bestow on us.
+The combination of this alert responsiveness plus a critically positioned way of seeing constitutes a developed capacity that affords the opportunity to accept the goodness and truth the Father would bestow on us.

 Hi.
 I'm Michael Whitely.